grumpyjames/birding-almanac/features/a-200-bird-year/part-44-east-of-inverness.md

 safest residential driving that has ever occurred in Fochabers - we are doing all of 8mph.
 It pays off - we find a solitary Waxwing perched in a tree on Woodside place.
-We try briefly to observe from the car, but this isn't really a place we should park, so Emma sneaks out of the non-Waxwing side door and I glide the car away at a gentle 2 or 3mph.
+We try briefly to observe from the car, but this isn't really a place we should park, so AB2 sneaks out of the non-Waxwing side door and I glide the car away at a gentle 2 or 3mph.
 The Waxwing is unmoved.
 Phew.

-I park up round the corner, and get back to the Waxwing to enjoy all of twenty seconds view before it ups sticks, flying high over the house whose garden it had perched in.
+I park up round the corner, and get back to the Waxwing to enjoy all of twenty seconds view before it ups sticks, flying high over the house of the garden it had perched in.
 Not the greatest Waxwing encounter ever.
 I'm still rather spoilt by them turning up on some bushes near work a few years back, where an area that previously had only ever held starlings had ten or so Waxwings in for a couple of